detroiki/kanta_lab/README.md

    These are lines where often there is random information in the lab value column.
  - Moving lab abnormality information to the lab value column if the lab value is NA.
 These are marked with binary in the lab unit column.

+### Addinge new OMOP concept mappings

+- We have created a list of lab IDs that commonly appear with lab abbreviations and units mapped to a known OMOP concept (these are likely codes used by service providers not yet OMOP mapped).

+Criteria:
+      1. This lab ID and unit appear at least 1000x with this abbreviation
+      2. This lab ID makes up at least 1% of the data mapped to this OMOP concept (this means it is worth adding this abbreviation as it adds a significant amount of extra data to this OMOP concept).

+Overall this adds xxx lab ids and a total of xxxx lab values to the OMOP mapped data.

+The list of new mappings can be found here: TODO